junxit/us-congress-bills-115/metadata.md

 - 2017-11-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 599). (text: CR H8318)
 - 2017-11-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 599).(text: CR H8318)
 - 2017-11-01 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 3903.
+- 2017-11-02 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.